-with the coordinate $z=(x,p)\in\mathbb R^{2N}$ in phase-space and its Lebesgue measure $\Rd z=\Rd x\Rd p$.
-In fact also the composition of two Weyl operators is determined by the phase-space average as follows. \begin{lemma} The composition of two Weyl operators satisfies
+We introduce the coordinate $z=(x,p)\in\rset^{2N}$ in the phase space and its Lebesgue measure $\Rd z=\Rd x\Rd p$.
+In fact also the composition of two Weyl operators is determined by the phase-space average as follows. \begin{lemma} The composition of two Weyl operators $\OPER A$ and $\OPER B$, with $A\in\SSPACE$ and $B\in\SSPACE$ satisfies

-where $A(z)B(z)$ is the matrix product of the two $d\times d$ matrices $A(z)$ and $B(z)$. \end{lemma} This result is known, see \cite{Teufel_matrix}.
-We include a proof since it is important for the work here. \begin{proof} The kernel of the composition is
+where $A(z)B(z)$ is the matrix product of the two $d\times d$ matrices $A(z)$ and $B(z)$. \end{lemma} Although this result is not new, see \cite{Teufel_matrix}, we include a proof since it is important for the work here. \begin{proof} The kernel of the composition is

 so that the trace of the composition becomes